sanginovs/Codepath/Week9/Lab/README.md

   * Still useful to determine if a port is open
 * Challenges
   * What's one thing that makes telnet insecure?
+      * Telnet(Telecommunication Network)client is used to connect to device remotely over the network.
+All of the communication between your workstation and that telnet service is unencrypted including your username and password used to log onto that remote device.
   * Can you telnet to codepath.com?
 What port is open and why?
+      * I tried telnetting codepath but wasn't able to find a port that allows telnet connection.